EllieJ87/Ranger-Game/Testing.md

 - Results: changed the image to be a background image url so this is easier to contain and cover the image container through different screen sizes

 **Contact Modal**
-- Issue: When the user clicks inside the input field this removed the contact overlay
+- Issue: When the user clicks inside the input field this removed the contact overlay.
 - Testing:
   1. Added JQuery to make the overlay static so this would not be removed
   2. Added a ‘X’ so the user can close the overlay
   3. This overlay created difficulties with re-sizing and keep a consistent sizing through all the modal / overlays displays

-- Results: changed the overlay to a bootstrap modal so this was more consistent and keeping with the size ratio and dimensions
+- Results: changed the overlay to a bootstrap modal so this was more consistent and keeping with the size ratio and dimensions.

 **_Issues still unresolved (due to timing)_**